EU AI Act: Frequently Asked Questions Answered

 - Up to 7.5 million EUR or 1% of global annual turnover for supplying incorrect, incomplete, or misleading information to regulatory authorities or notified bodies.

-For a complete analysis, read our EU AI Act Fines and Enforcement guide.
+We break the whole framework down in our EU AI Act Fines and Enforcement guide.

 5. Does the EU AI Act Apply Outside the EU?